patrickfuchs/buildH/docs/Berger_POPCPOPE_test_case/README.md

-Here are some files that are used on Notebook 02.
+Here are some files that are used in Notebook 03.
 They describe an example of the use of **buildH** on a POPC/POPE mixture.